Dimension reduction for integrative survival analysis: Methodology

 \subsection{Estimation criterion}

-To fit the proportional hazards models for all $j \in[J]$ under \eqref{eq:CoxModel} and \eqref{eq:RR}, one may consider maximizing a constrained partial likelihood.
-However, both constraints from \eqref{eq:RR} are non-convex and thus, such an estimator may seem difficult to compute.
-As a consequence, it is common to use convex approximations to both constraints.
-For example, the rank constraint is often replaced with a constraint on the sum of the singular values of $\mbB_*$ (i.e., the nuclear norm), and the row-wise sparsity constraint is replaced with a bound on the sum of Euclidean norms of the rows (i.e., the group-lasso).
-However, this approach suffers from the fact that both penalties impose global shrinkage towards zero: while estimates can be low-rank and sparse, they are often overly biased towards zero.
-Moreover, when used in combination with one another, balancing sparsity and low-rankness becomes difficult, as we discuss in Section \ref{sec:ConvexApprox}.

-Instead of relying on convex approximations, we focus on computing the constrained maximum partial likelihood estimator directly.
-Specifically, to allow for tie events, we propose to maximize a penalized and constrained version of the Breslow approximation of the partial likelihood.
-Specifically, the partial log-likelihood (approximation) we use is so that we propose to estimate $\boldsymbol{B}_*$ using
+To fit the proportional hazards models \eqref{eq:CoxModel} under the assumption \eqref{eq:RR}, we maximize a constrained partial likelihood.
+Specifically, to allow for tied events, we propose to maximize a penalized and constrained version of the Breslow approximation of the partial likelihood.
+That is, the partial log-likelihood (approximation) we use is We thus propose to estimate $\boldsymbol{B}_*$ using